Bessy Argyraki

-Bessy Argyraki is a Greek pop singer who started her career in the mid 1970s and recorded albums until the mid '90s.
+Bessy Argyraki (born 4 April 1957 in Athens) is a Greek pop singer who started her career in the mid-1970s and recorded albums until the mid '90s.
 She has represented Greece in many International festivals and won many prizes.
 She has released a single and an album in Japan.
 The single "toshihiko" entered the Japanese Singles' TOP 10.
 She is married to a doctor and she is a member of the city council in Glyfada.